edwarddoyle/CI-MS1-KCC/README.md

 [Back to Top](<#table-of-contents>)

 ### Scope
-* The client has requested a 'basic' brochure style static website with a clean unclutered layout.
+* The client has requested a 'basic' brochure style static website with a clean uncluttered layout.
 * The client has requested I take full ownership of the development and maintenance of the site.
 * As my coding skills develop the future features will be added to the site.